 Salt and pepper to taste

-- Heat oil in a large skillet over medium heat, saute onion till golden brown, add garlic, turmeric and saute for another 5 minutes.
+- Heat oil in a large skillet over medium heat, saute onion until translucent, add garlic, turmeric and saute for another 5 minutes.

-- Break the eggs one at a time into a small bowl and then gently place it on top of the vegetables.
+- Break the eggs one at a time into a small bowl and add them to the skillet.

-- Cover and cook for few minutes until the eggs are set.
+- Cover and cook for a few minutes until the eggs are set.